My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 They're not portrayed as cool.

-They try to trip them up, they try to meld Gibson them, they try to do anything they can.
+They try to do anything they can.

-Uh and that's his point when you get right down to it.
+And that's his point when you get right down to it.

-And he says, How are young people ever going to come to our side if they're never going to be cool in the places they want to be seen?
+And he says, how are young people ever going to come to our side if they're never going to be cool in the places they want to be seen?

-And it's a good it's actually a good question.
+And it's actually a good question.

-And he's young guy, and he wants people to understand that he's cool and he's hip, and he's not what people portray conservatives to be.
+And he's a young guy, and he wants people to understand that he's cool and he's hip, and he's not what people portray conservatives to be.

 I understand that to a point.

-I I think it'd be a mistake to think that we've got to go all in and make sure we appeal to the pop culture low information crowd in order to succeed.
+I think it'd be a mistake to think that we've got to go all in and make sure we appeal to the pop culture low information crowd in order to succeed.

-I I totally reject that.
+I totally reject that.

 That is popularity.